SoCuul/ManualVerification/README.md

 ## Replit Setup

 ### Info
-Hosting with repl.it is an alternative method to host ManualVerification.
+Hosting with replit is an alternative method to host ManualVerification.

 ### Step 1: Cloning the repo
 Click [this link](https://repl.it/github/socuul/manualverification) to create a new ManualVerification replit project.